How to Become a Penetration Tester

 An IT or computer science bachelors degree is one way to brush up on these fundamentals.

-At a minimum, a bachelors university graduate has likely spent 1-2 years focusing solely on building these fundamental skills, which is not something to overlook.
-In contrast, many candidates from other backgrounds might not have the experience of writing a SQL query before attempting to exploit SQL injection vulnerabilities.
+Over and over we see candidates from who might not have the experience of writing a SQL query before attempting to exploit SQL injection vulnerabilities.

-There are, however, alternative routes to acquiring these fundamental skills.
+There are, however, alternative routes to acquiring these fundamental skills beyond a degree.
 Some ideas:

 Most importantly with these activities, whenever you encounter something unexpected or something you don't fully understand, take the time to research and grasp the underlying reasons/concepts and over time these activities can help you bridge those gaps in knowledge.